 - Media width: this option should be used if you have modified the width of the primary content area using custom CSS.
 The “Media Width” setting is used as the default size for full-size images when they are inserted into your blog.
 Note that it will not affect the size of some images you added before changing the setting, depending on how they were inserted, and you may have to re-insert some of them after changing the setting.

 When editing your CSS, you’ll be able to preview your changes before actually saving them – regardless of your skill level.

 If you like what you see and wish to save the changes, click the Save and Publish button at the top of the customizer window.

-To compare CSS Revisions, select a revision date thanks to the slider appearing at the top of the Revisions screen.
+To compare CSS Revisions, select a revision date using the slider at the top of the Revisions screen.
 The revision you selected will be shown side-by-side with the current version highlighting the differences between the two.
 A red highlight indicates something was removed while a green highlight indicates something that was added.

 To restore a previous version of your custom CSS, click Restore for that date and the custom CSS is reverted back.

 Jetpack will include the custom CSS as an in-line stylesheet inside the document by default.
 However, if the custom CSS exceeds 2000 characters in length, Jetpack will generate an external stylesheet and link to it.